solariumphp/solarium/docs/getting-started.md

             'core' => 'techproducts',
             // For SolrCloud you need to provide a collection instead of core:
             // 'collection' => 'techproducts',
+            // Set the `hostContext` for the Solr web application if it's not the default 'solr':
+            // 'context' => 'solr',
         )
     )
 );